BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_0_Understanding_Your_Lightning_Setup.md

 After working through this chapter, a developer will be able to:

-   * Assess that a C-lightning Node is Installed and Up-to-date
+   * Assess that a c-lightning Node is Installed and Up-to-date
    * Perform Basic Lightning Wallet Commands
    * Create a LIghtning Channel